Return to the search form Return to your search results

 Expedited processing service is available for US passports (although this still takes several weeks and is at an additional cost).
 UI Study Abroad encourages students to ask the passport agency at the time of application whether expedited service is recommended.

-Transportation for all course activities is provided, including a group airport pickup and drop-off at the beginning and end of the course.
+Transportation for all course activities is provided, including a group airport pickup and drop-off at the beginning and end of the course for those on the suggested flight.

 For courses traveling abroad, participating students and faculty will be required to follow host country laws and procedures regarding COVID-19.
 Requirements of each host country are subject to change with little notice.
 Requirements may include COVID-19 testing, proof of vaccination, or quarantine/isolation to enter the country or to access certain facilitates and services.